How Do You Know You’re In A One-Sided Relationship? 13 Signs

 “When your goals become larger than the affection you once shared for each other, it’s hard to sustain a healthy dynamic.
 What was once sustainable through visits to Starbucks and a few fancy meals, will now be fading away,” explains Dr. Bhonsle.

-“Perhaps your temperaments evolve in different ways, and maybe the little quirks you used to accommodate in the beginning are now becoming insufferable relationship deal breakers.
+“Perhaps your temperaments evolve in different ways, and maybe the little quirks you used to accommodate in the beginning are now becoming insufferable relationship deal-breakers.
 These so-called pressures of life can end up becoming a pressing force.
 You’re never meant to be alone in your relationship.
 It is always supposed to be a shared venture.”

-The one-sided relationship psychology tells us that it’s something that can happen over time as well.
+One-sided relationship psychology tells us that it’s something that can happen over time as well.
 You might’ve initially let it slide when your partner would constantly interrupt you, but over time, it might end up making you avoid their calls and try to find a little more “personal space” than what’s warranted.

 5. Different expectations